JWT Authentication & JWKS¶

 totalPayments |

-number | Total payments executed |
+number | Total payments executed so far |

 nextPaymentDue |